FariusGitHub/GithubActionsExample/README.md

 <br><br>

 ## Closing Down everything
-If found it is easier to turn off Cloudformation directly which would shut <br>
+I found it is easier to turn off Cloudformation directly which would shut <br>
 down AutoScaling and EC2.
-Some say differently to shut down Autoscaling first.<br>
+Some says differently to shut down Autoscaling first.<br>

 In any case please check again that all EC2, AutoScaling and CloudFormation <br>
 were completely turn off.